 I recommend for beginner crocheters to give this chevron blanket pattern a try (and these blankets too!) because of the simple single crochet stitches that are throughout.
 This pattern is a great beginner project!

-I added a bit of texture to it by crocheting only in the back loop of every stitch, which creates an impressive ridge-like texture and gives the blanket a bit more character.
+To spice it up I added a bit of texture by crocheting only in the back loop of every stitch, which creates a ridge and gives the blanket a bit more character.
+It’s a win, win.

 Read on down for the free chevron stitch tutorial or as some may say zig-zag stitch to get started on your blanket today!
 I can’t wait to see all your finished chevron projects!